 Sunlight is made of photons, which are little packets of light and energy.
 When photons hit something, they can give their energy to that thing.

 When sunlight hits the solar panel, the energy from the photons excites electrons in the silicon on the N Side.
-The N Side cannot hold those excited electrons (which have a negative charge) so they move to the P Side, and that movement creates electricity.
-Scientists call this the “photovoltaic effect”.
+The N Side cannot hold those excited electrons (which have a negative charge) so they move to the P Side.
+The movement of the electrons creates electricity.
+Scientists call this the “photovoltaic effect.”

 Why Do We Need Solar Panels?